loafey/master-thesis/Thesis/TODO/Maybe.md

   clever fibonacci with linear run time (in all the versions).
 Or is that not possible in Lithium?

-- 2.2
-  - [ ] Nice with some citations, but a bit assymmetric, given so few above.

 ## 1 Intro
 - 1.2 Motivation